sand-r/scx/scheds/rust/scx_lnl/README.md

   hybrid CPU this is typically set to the efficiency cores in balanced mode.
 - **Perf domain** (`--perf-domain`): preferred CPUs for interactive bursts.
 On hybrid systems this is typically the performance cores.
+- **Overflow**: tasks which can't run on the primary domain (or tasks spilling due to load) are queued separately so non-primary CPUs don't wake up unless overflow is needed.

 In `--primary-domain auto` mode, `scx_lnl` updates the primary domain and a few profile-driven knobs when the system power profile changes (e.g. balanced → performance).